HITsz-TMG/Prompt-BioEL/README.md

 ```

 ### Pretrain
-To improve the performance, you can pretrain the model with the corresponding knowledge base\(KB\).
+To improve the reranking performance, you can pretrain the model with the corresponding knowledge base\(KB\).
 If you want to train the model directly,
-please skip to the [reranker training step](#Train-Reranker)
+please skip to the [reranker training step](#Train-Reranker).

 - BC5CDR
 ```